 How can we prevent the rise of resistance to antibiotics?

-- Autumn 2014 The challenge opens for submissions
+- 18th November 2014 The Prize opens for submissions

-Antibiotics was voted by YOU to be the challenge of Longitude Prize 2014.
+Antibiotics was voted by YOU to be the challenge of Longitude Prize.

 In order to tackle growing levels of antimicrobial resistance, the challenge set for the Longitude Prize is to create a cost-effective, accurate, rapid and easy-to-use test for bacterial infections that will allow health professionals worldwide to administer the right antibiotics at the right time.